 My home is always decorated with blue colors, so using my existing color palette is a great way to incorporate my Christmas decor into my usual decorating style.

 Blue may not be a traditional Christmas color, but we all want to have a fun Christmas and this blue color scheme is both fun and elegant to me!
+It’s also a very easy color to incorporate into your existing white Christmas decorations.

 The Christmas Tree

 Whether you opt for a regular green Christmas tree, a white Christmas tree (a flocked tree or all-white variety) or even something funky like a gold tree, always be sure to make it look its best by spending the time to correctly fluff and shape it.
+This will ensure you have a fresh look.

 Like I previously mentioned, the tree is filled with silver mercury glass ornaments.
 I also have ornaments in different shades of blue (I particularly love the matte blue ones), a few matte white ornaments and some large rattan balls that match the tree basket.
+I know blue Christmas tree decorations are pretty uncommon, but I think they compliment the greenery often found at Christmas quite well!

 Mercury glass ornaments can be really expensive if you want to fill an entire tree with them like I did.

 Here’s what I did to get them for a fraction of the price: head to HomeGoods a few days after Christmas when their Christmas decor is slashed by 60-90% and grab as many boxes as they have.
 I bought 7 boxes last year at a cost of $5 a box so acquired all of these ornaments in one trip and quite inexpensively!
+You can try it this upcoming season and be well stocked and ready to go for next year.

 A wooden bead garland finishes the look off and ties in the other wood tones in the living room.